Technology Audit for Web Services

 Documentation

 The composition of documentation depends on the features and technologies of the project.
+Here is a technology audit template suitable for most cases.
 As a rule, well-trained project teams compile and routinely update documents on thematic sections, such as:

 - Software architecture design.
 Fundamental solutions for building the system, description of its elements.
 Interrelations of the system with the environment and data flows.